min2ha/ukwa-site/content/target/71547/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Brexiters hit back at Emmanuel Macron for calling them liars

 Reports Brexiteer response to French president Macron's accusation at the September 2018 European Council meeting that they lied to the British people about the implications of leaving the EU.